mleworkshop/mleworkshop.github.io/editions/mle2025/index.md

 ### Submission

-We expect early research results about the aforementioned topics, descriptions of problems, case studies, experience reports, or solutions related to the topics of interest.

-Each contribution must be described in a short paper of 5 pages or a full paper of 10 pages, including references, in ACM format (`acmart`).
+For each of the aforementioned topics, authors are invited to submit a paper of 6 pages following the IEEE format (ieeetran).
+Up to two additional pages containing only references are permitted.
+The workshop is open to the following types of submissions:

+- vision papers
+- technical (novel approach) papers
+- experience report papers; and
+- ramp-up papers.

-Papers that describe use cases or novel approaches can be accompanied by concrete artifacts, such as models (requirements, design, analysis, transformation, composition, etc.), stored in a public repository.
-Artifacts should illustrate any experience with the conjoint use of different modeling languages.
+Where all submissions shall relate to the topic of "modeling language engineering in 2035".
+Ramp-up papers are papers not meant for publication but for discussion and refining at the workshop to lead to submission at a related venue (such as the SLE conference).
+Ramp-up papers will be reviewed with this in mind and will receive more time for discussion during the workshop.
+Also, submitted papers can be accompanied by concrete artifacts, such as models (requirements, design, analysis, transformation, composition, etc.), stored in a public repository.

-All submissions have to follow the ACM format (`acmart`) and must be submitted electronically in PDF format [via Easychair](https://easychair.org/conferences/?conf=mle2025).
+All submissions have to follow the IEEE format and must be submitted electronically in PDF format via [EasyChair](https://easychair.org/conferences? conf=mle2025).
 They will be evaluated by at least three members of the program committee regarding novelty, correctness, significance, readability, and alignment with the workshop call.
+More precisely, the PC will evaluate:

+- For vision papers, the impact, scope, and plausibility of the vision;
+- For technical papers and ramp-up papers, the soundness and the novelty of the proposed approach;
+- For experience report papers, the empirical protocol and the impact of its outcomes;

 Furthermore, all submissions must be original work and must not have been previously published or being under review elsewhere.
-The accepted papers will be included in the joint workshop proceedings published by the ACM.
+The accepted papers which are not ramp-up papers, will be included in the joint workshop proceedings published by the IEEE.

 ## Dates

-- **Paper Abstract submission deadline**:
+- **Paper Abstract submission deadline**: June 25, 2025
-- **Paper submission deadline**:
+- **Paper submission deadline**: July 03, 2025
-- **Notification of acceptance**:
+- **Notification of acceptance**: July 31, 2025
-- **Camera-ready deadline**:
+- **Camera-ready deadline**: August 07, 2025
-- **Workshop**:
+- **Workshop**: tba

-## Organizing committee
+## Organizing Committee

+- Josselin Enet (F1RE, Netherlands)
+- Ivan Kurtev (Eindhoven University & Capgemini Engineering, Netherlands)
 - Andreas Wortmann (University of Stuttgart, Germany)

-- Ivan Kurtev (Eindhoven University & Capgemini Engineering, Netherlands)
-- Josselin Enet (F1RE, Netherlands)
+Contact us via mle2025@easychair.org.

-## Program committee
+## Program Committee

+tba